zfcampus/zf-rest/README.md

 #### `ZF\Rest\Listener\OptionsListener

-This listeners is registered to the `MvcEvent::EVENT_ROUTE` with a priority of -100.
-It is primarily responsible for ensuring the HTTP response to this REST request includes the properly configured and allowed HTTP methods in the `Allow` header.
-This uses the configuration from the `http_methods` key of the `zf-rest` service configuration for the matching service.
+This listener is registered to the `MvcEvent::EVENT_ROUTE` event with a priority of `-100`.
+It serves two purposes:

+- If a request is made to either a REST entity or collection with a method they do not support, it will return a `405 Method not allowed` response, with a populated `Allow` header indicating which request methods may be used.
+- For `OPTIONS` requests, it will respond with a `200 OK` response and a populated `Allow` header indicating which request methods may be used.

 #### `ZF\Rest\Listener\RestParametersListener`

 This listener is attached to the shared `dispatch` event at priority `100`.
-The primary responsibility of this listener is to map query parameters from the Request and the RouteMatch into the Resource listener to be dispatched at dispatch time.
+The listener maps query string arguments from the request to the `Resource` object composed in the `RestController`, as well as injects the `RouteMatch`.

 ZF2 Services
 ============